Helvia/rag-buddy/python/scripts/README.md

 # RAG-Buddy Python Scripts

-Assumptions
+### Assumptions
-This Quickstart assumes the following prerequisites are met:
+- This Quickstart assumes the following prerequisites are met:

-You have an active OpenAI API key.
+1. You have an active OpenAI API key.
 If you do not possess one, please obtain it from [OpenAI]('https://platform.openai.com/api-keys').
 You are using the OpenAI Python client.
 Installation and setup instructions can be found in the repository.
 Your use case involves RAG with the generation of a single citation within the response.

-Python and pip installed in your system. pipenv installed, if not execute $ pip install pipenv
+2. Python and pip installed in your system. pipenv installed, if not execute $ pip install pipenv

-Download the necessary packages and create the pipenv using $ pipenv install
+3. Download the necessary packages and create the pipenv using $ pipenv install

-Activate the pipenv using $ pipenv shell
+4. Activate the pipenv using $ pipenv shell

-Create a Cache
+### Create a Cache
 To begin using RAG-Buddy, a new project must be created.
 If you haven’t set up a project yet, follow these steps:

 Visit the [RAG-Buddy Console]('https://www.ragbuddy.ai/') and sign up for an account if you don’t already have one.

-Once you’re signed in:
+ 1. Once you’re signed in:

-On your console, click [Create a new project].
+    1. On your console, click [Create a new project].
-Name your project.
+    2. Name your project.
-Select OpenAI:ADA2 as your embedding model.
+    3. Select OpenAI:ADA2 as your embedding model.
-Select OpenAI Chat Completions API as your LLM provider.
+    4. Select OpenAI Chat Completions API as your LLM provider.
-Select the 'RAG+Citation' cache type.
+    5. Select the 'RAG+Citation' cache type.
-Click Create Project to create your project.
+    6. Click Create Project to create your project.

-Next, you’ll need an API key for your cache:
+2. Next, you’ll need an API key for your cache:

-Navigate to the Services tab.
+    1. Navigate to the Services tab.
-Scroll down to the API Keys for Cache section.
+    2. Scroll down to the API Keys for Cache section.
-Click on Create new key.
+    3. Click on Create new key.
-Assign a name to your key and select Create API Key.
+    4. Assign a name to your key and select Create API Key.
-Copy the newly generated API key for use in the next step.
+    5. Copy the newly generated API key for use in the next step.

-Navigate to the .env.sample file and create a copy called .env .
+3. Navigate to the .env.sample file and create a copy called .env .
 Fill in required environmental variables.

+## rag-buddy-ragc-proxy

-To execute the script navigate to the python/scripts directory and execute $ python rag-buddy-ragc-proxy.py or execute $ python -m python.scripts.rag-buddy-ragc-proxy
+- To execute the script follow these steps:
+    1. Navigate to the python/scripts directory
+    2. Use ```$ python rag-buddy-ragc-proxy.py```

 ## completion_proxy_client

+- To display the script's usage information:
-Navigate to the python/scripts directory.
+    1. Navigate to the python/scripts directory

-Use python completion_proxy_client.py --help   to display the script's usage information:
+    2. Use ```$ python completion_proxy_client.py --help```

+- To execute the script follow these steps:
+    1. Navigate to the python/scripts directory
-To execute the script use $ python completion_proxy_client.py --stream --cache-control no-cache
+    2. Use ```$ python completion_proxy_client.py --stream --cache-control no-cache```

-After that fill in the requested prompt in the command line.
+    3. Fill in the requested prompt in the command line.